Abigail0411/LITA-CLASS-DOCUMENTATION-SALES-ANALYSIS/README.md

 ## Total Revenue by Region

 ### 1. Inferences
 - Overall, the revenue generated in 2014 was more than the revenue generated in 2015.
-The drop in sales may be due to increased competition in the market.
+The drop in sales may be due to increased competition in the market for all regions.
 - **Sales Performance by each region in each year**;
   * North East: The North East region had the highest revenue in both 2014 and 2015 but there was a huge drop in sales in 2015.
 The drop in sales may be due to increased competition in the market.
   * South West: This region generated the 2nd highest revenue in 2014 and 2015 but Shows a huge decrease in revenue in 2015.
 The decline in sales may indicate a rising competitor in the market andthe prices of the products were seen to be high.